ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ## Train a speech synthesis model

 You can train a spontaneous speech synthesis model including filled puases by fine-tuning a pretrained speech synthesis model trained on [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut).
-A pretrained model is available from FastSpeech2-JSUT_600000.pth.tar(google drive link).
+A pretrained model is available from [FastSpeech2-JSUT_600000.pth.tar](https://drive.google.com/uc?export=download&id=1lNMFR6gnv5ApkYIc7DkYMuK98AB8zI7F).
+You can use this model __only for research for non-commercial purposes__.
 This consists of three processed: preparation, preprocessing, and training.
 In the training, you can use a Japanese spontaneous speech corpus, [JLecSponSpeech](https://sites.google.com/g.ecc.u-tokyo.ac.jp/yuta-matsunaga/publications/spon_utokyo_lecture).

-### Step 1: Preparation
+### step 1: preparation

 1. First, prepare a pretrained speech synthesis model trained on [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut).
-You can download a checkpoint file of a pretrained model from FastSpeech2-JSUT_600000.pth.tar(google drive link).
+You can download a checkpoint file of a pretrained model from [FastSpeech2-JSUT_600000.pth.tar](https://drive.google.com/uc?export=download&id=1lNMFR6gnv5ApkYIc7DkYMuK98AB8zI7F).
+You can use this model __only for research for non-commercial purposes__.
 Put the file on ``./output/JSUT/ckpt/``.

 2. Put files of phoneme labels, accents, and filled pause tags into the directory of preprocessed data ``./preprocessed_data``, and put files of raw texts and waves into the directory of raw data ``./raw_data``.
 You can see an example with the required formats thre.